-< Does anyone have experience with pairing vasectomized males with female macaques?0209 > with vasectomized-male/female cyno pairs at introduction, with no preventative measures needed to keep the peace.
-Pairing vasectomized males with females is a thousand times less stressful than pair housing adult, intact males.
+< Does anyone have experience with pairing vasectomized males with females? > with females is a thousand times less stressful than pair housing adult, intact males.
 It's a nice change of pace to have a pairing situation that doesn't involve much, if any, aggression-which helps me sleep better at night!

-Vasectomizing male cynos0210 to pair with females has been a game changer for our program since I don't have enough primates to find compatible same-sex partners for everyone.
-We've had a 100% success rate
+Vasectomizing male cynos to pair with females has been a game changer for our program since I don't have enough primates to find compatible same-sex partners for everyone.
+We've had a 100% success rate with vasectomized-male/female cyno pairs at introduction, with no preventative measures needed to keep the peace.
+Pairing vasectomized males